Skip to main content

 The Press, October 1994 | Vol. 45, No. 6

-The American newspaper: beleaguered by television, hated both for its timidity and for its arrogance, biased, provincial, overweening—and still indispensable.
+The American newspaper: beleaguered by television, hated both for its timidity and its arrogance, biased, provincial, overweening, and still indispensable.
 A Hearst veteran tells how it got to where it is today, and where it may be headed.

 The American army that beat Hitler was thoroughly professional, but it didn’t start out that way.
-North Africa was where it learned the hard lessons—none harder than the disaster at Kasserine.
+North Africa was where it learned the hard lessons, and none were harder than the disaster at Kasserine.
 This was the campaign that taught us how to fight a war.

-Links With History, April 1991 | Vol. 42, No. 2
+Links with History, April 1991 | Vol. 42, No. 2

 When you’re lining up a putt on the close-cropped green, there are ghosts at your shoulder.
 More than any other game, golf is played with a sense of tradition.